-Captain Frank Henry (‘Paddy’) Sirkett was born in 1908 and grew up on the Isle of Wight.
+Captain Frank Henry (‘Paddy’) Sirkett was born in 1908, one of three brothers and grew up on the Isle of Wight.
+He earned his nickname from childhood tantrums and it persisted throughout his adult life.
 He was part of 367 Battery and captured at Cassel on 30th May 1940 at the age of 32 years.

 His brother Gerald Sirkett was a bomb disposal officer in the Royal Engineers and also served in the B.E.F. in 1940.
 Gerald was able to escape with British forces at Dunkirk.